t6kke/BadmintonSkillCalculator/README.md

 - TXT test data includes multiple games per match
 - TXT test data returns matches result per team as a list of scores on their given match
 - Excel parser returns matches result per team/player as a list of scores on their given match
-- Match wictory is decided based on games won count
+- GameHandler now inserts all games separately to the DB into the games table
--
+- SkillCalculator match victory is decided based on last games score comparison

 ### Alpha 4.0.1